Is a car accident settlement taxable income?

 Also, as with attendant care benefits, I encourage replacement service providers to consult with a CPA and/or a tax attorney before filing their taxes.

-Is wage loss replacement taxable income?
+Is the wage loss portion of a car accident settlement taxable income?

 This is true whether wage loss payments are made monthly, as part of a total settlement for unpaid and overdue PIP benefits, or as part of a trial verdict for No-Fault benefits.

 However, there is an important caveat here.
-If you are so injured from a car accident that your tort claim includes your attorney claiming “excess” wage loss benefits because you will remain disabled beyond the statutory three years of No-Fault wage loss coverage, then the proceeds from this 3rd party tort settlement is treated as income that will be taxed.
+If you are so injured from a car crash that your tort claim includes your attorney claiming “excess” wage loss benefits because you will remain disabled beyond the statutory three years of No-Fault wage loss coverage, then the proceeds from this 3rd party tort is treated as income that will be taxed.
 As part of a third-party tort settlement, taxes should include social security and Medicare taxes.